glbala87/ELLA_tool/docs/technical/configuration.md

 Most admin tasks are handled using the command line interface `ella-cli`.
 It's located in `bin/ella-cli`, but should be available in `$PATH` if you use a Docker image.

-## Usergroups
+## User groups

-A usergroup defines the configuration for different groups of users.
+A user group defines the configuration for different groups of users.
 See `src/vardb/testdata/usergroups.json` for examples of different configuration options.
 To update the user groups, run the following command:

 `ella-cli users add_groups <path to usergroups.json>`

 This will add new or update existing user groups with the new configurations options.

 ::: warning NOTE
-Usergroup configuration history is currently not tracked in the datamodel, so changes should be tracked externally.
+User group configuration history is currently not tracked in the data model, so changes should be tracked externally.
 :::

-### Usergroups and genepanels
+### User groups and gene panels

 ELLA's current access model revolves around gene panels.
-The genepanels therefore controls which analysis and variants are available to a given user.
+The gene panels therefore control which analysis and variants are available to a given user.
 It is therefore important that this is configured correctly, and if new gene panels are added to the system, that the configuration is updated accordingly.

 ## Users